The body of an American student who went missing in Barcelona has been found, police in Spain say

-BARCELONA, Spain (AP) — The body of James “Jimmy” Gracey, a 20-year-old college student from Illinois, was found Thursday in the water off a Barcelona beach, police in Spain said.
+BARCELONA, Spain (AP) — The body of James “Jimmy” Gracey, a college student from Illinois who went missing while in Spain on spring break, was found Thursday in the water off a Barcelona beach, police said.

 Gracey's body was found by police divers and positively identified, the press office for Catalonia’s regional police in Barcelona told The Associated Press.
 The University of Alabama student's body was found near where he was last seen outside a nightclub with his friends early Tuesday.
 He was visiting friends in Barcelona for spring break.